ApeWorX/ape/docs/userguides/plugins.md

 ## Implementing API Classes

 API classes (classes from the `ape.api` namespace) are primary composed of abstract methods and properties that plugins must implement.
-The benefit of the plugin system is that each plugin can implement these however they need, so long as they conform to the API interface.
+A benefit of the plugin system is that each plugin can implement these however they need, so long as they conform to the API interface.
 Two plugins with the same API may do entirely different things and yet be interchangeable in their usage.

-To implement an API, import its class and use it as a base-class in your implementation class. **WARN** The plugin will fail to work properly if you do not implement all the abstract methods.
+To implement an API, import its class and use it as a base-class in your implementation class. **WARNING**: The plugin will fail to work properly if you do not implement all the abstract methods.

 ```python